auth0/docs/articles/quickstart/native/android/interactive.md

 ### Configure logout URLs

-A logout URL is a URL in your application that you would like Auth0 to redirect users to after they have logged out.
-If not set, users will not be able to log out from your application and will receive an error.
+A logout URL is the application URL Auth0 will redirect your users to once they log out.
+If you do not set this value, users will not be able to log out from your application and will receive an error.

 ::: note
 If you are following along with our sample project, set this to `demo://${account.namespace}/android/YOUR_APP_PACKAGE_NAME/callback`.